Amrutha2668/HigherOrderFunctions/README.md

 6. reduce() accepts array and callback function returns the sum.

 * Project Dependencies
-1. Path of the entry file is mentioned.
-2. Relative path is used.
+1. Relative path is used.